 Slow Cooker Short Ribs

-According to definition, short ribs are a cut of beef taken from the brisket, chuck, plate, or rib areas of beef cattle.
+Slow cooker short ribs are a cut of beef taken from the brisket, chuck, plate, or rib areas of beef cattle.
 They include a short portion of the rib bone, thus the name short rib.
-This cut of meat is actually pretty tough but once it reaches fork tender, it’s amazing.
+Once this meat cooks all day in the slow cooker it becomes fork-tender and is amazing.
 Your whole family will love this delicious and flavorful dish because the meat melts in your mouth!

-This is why beef short ribs were meant for long, slow braising at a low heat.
-The longer you cook them the better they become, if you try to cook them fast, they’ll remain tough.
-Cooking them in the slow cooker may just be one of the best ways to get them to the perfect level of fall-off-the-bone doneness.
-After cooking away for hours in your crockpot, short ribs turn from chewy and tough to melt-in-your-mouth tender.
+This is why beef short ribs were meant for long, slow braising at low heat.
+The longer you cook them then the better they become.
+If you cook this type of beef fast then it will remain tough.
+Cooking them in the slow cooker is the best way to get them to the perfect level of fall-off-the-bone doneness.
+After cooking away for hours in your crockpot, short ribs turn from tough to melt-in-your-mouth tender.
 They’re a perfect winter meal.
 Add my perfectly sauteed Brussels sprouts and some yummy rolls!
 I also love to serve this with this strawberry pretzel salad and it’s a perfect Sunday meal.